andrew/ultimate-awesome/README.md

 - [awesome-kinesis](https://github.com/bbbbbrie/awesome-kinesis) - Unofficial curated list of resources and references for Kinesis keyboard enthusiasts.
 - [awesome-text-editing](https://github.com/dok/awesome-text-editing) - Collection of text editing resources and libraries for the web.
 - [awesome-amm](https://github.com/0xperp/awesome-amm) - Collection of AMMs, Orderbooks, and everything in between.
-- [awesome-swarm](https://github.com/BretFisher/awesome-swarm) - All the awesome tools, docs, and training on Docker and Mirantis Swarm Mode (SwarmKit).
 - [awesome-tensorlayer](https://github.com/tensorlayer/awesome-tensorlayer) - A curated list of dedicated resources and applications.
 - [graph-networks](https://github.com/yazdotai/graph-networks) - A list of interesting graph neural networks (GNN) links with a primary interest in recommendations and tensorflow that is continually updated and refined.
 - [awesome-doctrine](https://github.com/biberlabs/awesome-doctrine) - A curated list of amazingly awesome Doctrine 2 ORM related libraries, resources and shiny things.